 Below is a list of grants and loans that is updated daily with the new programs.
 While most the funds go to startups or small businesses in the major cities of Wichita, Olathe, or Kansas City, there are resources offered in all counties, cities, and towns.
 Every program will be allocating some funding or other resources to women as well as minority owned businesses.

-Ongoing and year round assistance in Kansas
+Ongoing and year round financial assistance and business coaching in Kansas

 The Entrepreneurial Resource and Training Center offers a number of resources.
 There are workspaces for rent, networking events, as well as information on – a database of free government grants or loans for MWBE businesses.
 The center is part of the Black Mastermind Group, which operates nationally as well as in Kansas City KS.
 Learn more. https://theblackmastermindgroup.com/ertckck/